WINTER TREE WRAPPING

-Trees that have direct southern exposure during the winter months are highly susceptible to tree bark splitting and sun scald damage.
-Tree bark damage occurs during warm days when the sun heats the bark on the southern side of the tree.
+Sun scald damage occurs during the winter months.
+Trees that have direct southern exposure, are highly susceptible to tree bark splitting and sun scald damage.
+Tree bark damage occurs during warm days when the sun heats the bark on the southern or south-eastern side of the tree.
 During the night the tree’s bark cools.
-This repetitive heating and cooling expands and contracts the tree’s bark.
-If this expansion and contraction of the tree’s bark continues over and over again it will cause the bark to split exposing the unprotected inner layer of the tree.
+This repetitive heating and cooling, expands and contracts the tree’s bark.
+If this expansion and contraction of the tree’s bark continues over and over again it will cause the bark to split, exposing the unprotected inner layer of the tree.

-What Trees Need to Be Winter Tree Wrapped?
+Which Type of Trees Need to Be Winter Tree Wrapped?

 - It is recommended to wrap deciduous trees until the tree has a naturally protective thick bark.

 - Mature trees with furrowed bark do not require winter tree wrapping.

 - Trees that have white bark like aspen and birch trees do not need winter tree wrapping.

 - Coniferous trees like fir, spruce, and pines do not need winter tree wrapping.